16:35 PM, 30th April 2018, About 5 years ago 13

 If you are a landlord, you have a better chance of letting to your preferred tenants if you have a discussion about a Deed of Assurance.

 To purchase the Deed of Assurance document template please see below.
 The price is £97 for unlimited personal use.
-100% of funds raised are donated to The GOOD Landlords Campaign, which funds the sharing of best practice among landlords, tenants and agents through the running of Property118 forums.
+100% of funds raised are donated to The Landlord Union, which funds the sharing of best practice among landlords, tenants and agents through the running of Property118 forums.

 Statutory Compliance – the Law of Property (Miscellaneous Provisions) Act 1989